VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 - ASLR and NX enabled (so sniffing shellcode inside the stack and hardcoding a return address is not an option)
 - Functions already present in the binary which they might prove to be useful (system and strcpy)

-So we have a two functions which are useful, more important system!!
+We have two functions which are useful, more important system!!

 Yeah but how are we gonna call system with a shell lets say "/bin/sh" since it is not in the binary?